aura-nw/docs/docs/overview/start/staking.md

 Before Aura holders start staking process, they must setup their wallet, transfer Aura to the wallet and then select validators.

 ## II.
 Setup your wallet
+For more detailed information about Setup your wallet, see [here](https://docs.dev.aura.network/overview/start/wallet)

 ## III.
 Select your validators
 To select validators, Aura holders have access to a range of information available in Aura network explorers like Aurascan.
 Review the following information before selecting: